replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on August 20, 2024

 ### Bug Fixes {#bug-fixes-v2024-08-20-4}
-* Fixes a bug that caused Embedded Cluster downloads to not be shown in the Download Portal.
+* Fixes a bug that caused Embedded Cluster installation artifacts to not be shown in the Download Portal.

 ## v2024.08.19-1